MADDURISANKETH/Lecherro/README.md

 To get started with Lechero, follow these steps:

 Clone this repository to your local machine.

 Install the necessary dependencies by running pip install -r requirements.txt.

-Set up your database using Flask-Migrate: flask db init flask db migrate -m "Initial migration" flask db upgrade
+Set up your database using Flask-Migrate:
+->flask db init

+->flask db migrate -m "Initial migration"

+->flask db upgrade

 Run the Flask application:

-flask run
+->flask run

 Contributing

 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please feel free to open an issue or submit a pull request.

 Contact